RetroDECK/ES-DE/USERGUIDE-DEV.md

 ### Sony PlayStation 3

-There are two ways to add PS3 games to ES-DE, by using shortcuts or by adding game directories directly to the ~/ROMs/ps3 folder and interpreting these as files.
-Shortcuts is generally the way to go as it's easier to setup and for HDD/pkg games it's the only way to make it work unless you manually create symlinks to the internal RPCS3 directory structure.
-So another benefit with shortcuts is consistency as both HDD/pkg games and disc-based games will be setup in the same manner.
+There are three ways to add PS3 games to ES-DE, by using shortcuts, by adding game serial files and by adding game directories directly to the ~/ROMs/ps3 folder and interpreting these as files.
+Shortcuts is generally the way to go as they're easier to setup.
+Launching as directories also doesn't work for HDD/pkg games unless you symlink from the internal RPCS3 directory structure.
+So another benefit with shortcuts and game serials is consistency as both HDD/pkg games and disc-based games will be setup in the same manner.
 This also means that the same RPCS3 emulator entry can be used to launch every game.
-The drawback to using shortcuts is that they're not portable, if you change the location of RPCS3 or your games, you need to manually update the shortcuts as well.
+The drawback to using shortcuts is that they're not portable, if you change the location of RPCS3 or your games, you need to manually update the shortcut files as well.

 Be aware that if you still want to have games installed using the directory method, then you will need to change to the alternative emulator _RPCS3 Directory (Standalone)_ or you won't be able to launch these games.
 As is the case for all alternative emulator entries, this can be configured system-wide or on a per-game basis.